Josh-Decime/Notes/2025/9 September/September_2025_Notes.md

+# 9/25/2025
+I decided that I need to add a new –wide flag to search more files. –deep was trying to search too much & it couldn't handle that.
+So now –deep looks up more within each file, while –wide only takes the top most part of any file & searches much more files.
+I also added –env so that I can update the .env file mid chat & see the changes without restarting the conversation.
+Since giving too much context to the LLM breaks it, this is vital in figuring out where the optimal settings are.
+It's crazy how much clearer I was thinking today because I was able to take a nap.
+I've really been running myself to exhaustion lately.
+I still don’t even have enough time to do everything I have to do either.

+# 9/24/2025
+Keeping things going, I just reverted back to the best version & did some more testing.

+# 9/23/2024
+Testing out making –deep scan a wider range of files.
+Initial tests were alright but by the end of the night answers were coming back as “not found” so it all broke.
+I did more aggressive editing than I have been thus far so I'm not terribly surprised that happened.
+I want to be able to give it more context without losing the question & the LLM just providing unrelated gibberish as an answer.

 # 9/22/2025
 Today was one of the most crazy days!
 Wow!
 Three huge situations simultaneously went my way today!
 But it took up the entire day, the day started at 6am & I didn't even get home till after 9:30pm.
 It was a pretty intense day, super stressful for most of it.
 I couldn't even eat until 8pm because there was no time.
 All I wanted to do was go to sleep when I got home but I still had a lot of obligations.
 To keep the code streak alive I got rid of a small pet peeve in seance top of file comments.
 I also did some more testing of seance responses.
 While that does not generate code it is still very important to the overall development of poltergeist.